 Think of it as a personal, portable art gallery or portfolio.
-Your photographs or posts can be catalogued in any way you wish, and you can carry your entire portfolio at interviews.
-Use categories, tags and labels to sort the material on your blog and include links to your social media profiles.
+Your photographs or posts can be cataloged in any way you wish, and you can carry your entire portfolio to interviews.
+Use categories, tags, and labels to sort the material on your blog and include links to your social media profiles.

 Take a Stand